-E. CHAIRMAN AND CHIEF EXECUTIVE OFFICER
+F. CHAIRMAN AND CHIEF EXECUTIVE OFFICER

-Code provision A.2.1 of CG Code (which has been re-numbered as code provision C.2.1 since 1 January 2022) states that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+Code provision C.2.1 of CG Code states that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 Mr. Chau David is the Chairman and also the chief executive officer of the Company and he has been managing the Group's business and supervising the overall operations of the Group since its establishment.
 Having considered the nature and extent of the Group's operations, and Mr. Chau David's in-depth knowledge and experience in the leasing services, in particular vehicle finance leasing market and familiarity with the operations of the Group which is beneficial to the management and business development of the Group, and all major decisions are made in consultation with members of the Board and relevant Board committees, and there are three independent non-executive Directors on the Board offering independent perspectives, the Board is therefore of the view that there are adequate safeguards in place to ensure sufficient balance of powers and authorities between the Board and the management of the Company and that it is in the best interest of the Group to have Mr. Chau David taking up both roles.
 The Board will continue to review and consider splitting the roles of the chairman of the Board and the chief executive officer at a time when it is appropriate and suitable by taking into account the circumstances of the Group as a whole.